-A couple of weeks ago, I shared the Inexpensive Storage Cabinet Refresh in my spare bedroom and I mentioned that I was giving the whole room a makeover.
-I'll be sharing the whole makeover soon.
+A couple of weeks ago, I shared an Inexpensive Storage Cabinet Refresh in my spare bedroom, and I mentioned that I was giving the whole room a makeover which I'll be sharing soon.

-This room will serve two additional purposes aside from storage for my Etsy shop inventory and shipping supplies.
+Aside from storage for my Etsy shop inventory and shipping supplies this room will serve two additional purposes.
 Today, I am sharing one of those two extra purposes.
 It is now ready to act as a guest bedroom when needed!
-I don't have many people stay over except my daughter but I'm ready now if the need arises!

-As I mentioned in the post about the storage cabinets, this room is pretty small... about 10' x 10' is all... so how is it possible that it stores all my Etsy shop inventory, holds my shipping supplies, serves as a guest bedroom, and one additional purpose??
+This room is very small at only 10' x 10', so how is it possible that it stores all my Etsy shop inventory, holds my shipping supplies, serves as a guest bedroom, and one additional purpose?

 DIY Poor Man's Murphy Bed